A Quick, 3-Part Strategy to Stop Saying "I Can't Do Anything Right"

 An important reminder, one approach does not fit all.
 That's just not how mental health works.
 But there are key principles at play here.

-Your 3 Tasks - Follow These Steps to See a Difference in Your Mindset
+Your 3 Tasks - Follow These Steps to Improve Your Mindset and End Self-Inflicted Abuse

 1 - The Ultimate Question: Where is this feeling coming from?